The ASI report on Ram Temple that has become centric to the Ayodhya case

 Things not going as per schedule says CJI in Ayodhya hearing

 The ASI which analysed the artefacts, idols, pillars and other remains said that there existed a massive structure beneath the alleged Babri Masjid.
 The CJI sought to put the issue to rest by saying that the inferences from the report were drawn by cultivated minds.
-This observation came after the Muslim parties sought to discredit the report by terming it as a mere opinion and hence could not be binding on the court.
+This observation came after the Muslim parties sought to discredit the report by terming it as mere opinion and hence could not be binding on the court.

 The CJI told the Muslims parties that they could not equate the court commissioner's report to any ordinary opinion.
 The ASI conducted the excavation after the commissioner asked them to do so.
 The experts excavated and analysed the excavated material on the direction of the commissioner who was delegated the power by the Allahabad High Court.